 - Xfinity Coverage Map

 - Frequently Asked Questions

-And that was just an overview of the differences between Spectrum and Xfinity that I could point out.
+And that was just an overview of the differences between Spectrum and Comcast Xfinity.
 I will discuss more (in detail) in the subsequent sections:

 But before moving further, it is necessary to discuss the actual matter at hand: the internet plans.
 And instead of throwing endless paragraphs at you, I have presented them in tabular format to make it easier for you to track and compare the Xfinity internet vs Spectrum plans.